-The Erasmus+ Co-ordinators at HEIs selected for visits will be contacted in advance to agree a date and will be advised of areas to be covered.
+The Erasmus+ co-ordinators at HEIs selected for visits will be contacted in advance to agree a date and will be advised of areas to be covered.
 A sample list of mobilities to be examined will normally be given in advance of the visit.
-To aid the process HEIs should prepare copies of the documentation as described in section 13.1 above.
+To aid the process the HEI should prepare copies of the documentation described in this section as evidence of activity.